 Pamukkale is located in the Denizli Province.
 The closest airport to Pamukkale is in Denizli (airport code: DNZ), and the drive from Denizli to Pamukkale will take you approximately 45 minutes to an hour.

 You can also fly into Izmir or Bodrum and drive to Pamukkale.
 We drove over from Fethiye and it took us about 6 hours with a few stops.
-We rented a Hyundai i20 car from Alamo and they were extremely helpful – it cost us only US$110 for 8 days and tolls are virtually non-existent in Turkey.
+We rented a Hyundai i20 car from Alamo and they were extremely helpful – it cost us only US$110 or 100 Euros for 8 days and tolls are virtually non-existent in Turkey.

 Looking for the best prices for rental cars around the world?
 Click here to book your rental car ahead of your trip.
 Bookings can be cancelled or amended if your plans change!